Choptank River

-The Choptank River is a major tributary of Chesapeake Bay and the largest river on the Delmarva Peninsula.
+The Choptank River is a major tributary of the Chesapeake Bay and the largest river on the Delmarva Peninsula.
 Running for 71 mi, it rises in Kent County, Delaware, runs through Caroline County, Maryland, and forms much of the border between Talbot County, Maryland, on the north, and Caroline County and Dorchester County on the east and south.
 It is located north of the Nanticoke River, and its mouth is located south of Eastern Bay.
 Cambridge, the county seat of Dorchester County, and Denton, the county seat of Caroline County, are located on its south shore.

 Its watershed area in Maryland is 1004 sqmi, of which 224 sqmi is open water, so it is 22% water.
 The predominant land use is agricultural with 418 sqmi, or 48% of the land area.
 The river is named after the native Choptank people.

 Course

-An aerial view of the Choptank River at Trappe in Talbot County, Maryland.
+An aerial view of the Choptank River in Talbot County, Maryland.

 The Choptank River begins at Choptank Mills, Delaware, where Tidy Island Creek and Culbreth Marsh Ditch join together.
 It ends at the Chesapeake Bay in a very wide mouth between Blackwalnut Point on Tilghman Island, and Cook Point, near Hudson, Maryland.
 Tidy Island Creek and Culbreth Marsh Ditch rise in western Kent County, Delaware.
 The entire watershed is in the coastal plain.
 The Choptank reaches sea level near Denton, Maryland, and is not salty until around 2 mi below Denton.